top of page

 You may ask: "Full of what?"
 Olódùmarè is the The Owner of the Container that is Always Full of Virtues, such as Beauty, Bliss, Compassion, Justice, Love, Light, Knowledge, Peace, Power, Purity, Understanding, Wealth and Wisdom.

-Odù Ifá, or The Word of Olódùmarè
+Odù Ifá, The Word of Olódùmarè

-Yoruba traditionalists generally learn spiritual concepts through Odù Ifá, or The Word of Olódùmarè.
+Yorùbá people generally learn spiritual concepts through Odù Ifá, or The Word of Olódùmarè.
 There are 256 books in the holy Odù Ifá literary corpus.
-Ifá holds all the knowledge in the Universe, including:

 • Cosmology and the Environment